gleam-lang/otp/README.md

 to read the documentation or other material on Erlang’s OTP framework to get a fuller understanding of OTP, the problems it solves, and and the motivations for its design.

+Not all Erlang/OTP functionality is included in this library.
+Some is not possible to represent in a type safe way, so it is not included.
+Other features are still in development, such as further process supervision strategies.

 ## Usage